 Sunflowers are quite popular this time of year, although I enjoy growing them all year long.
 I love how bright and colorful sunflowers are, and love even more that there are varieties I can grow in containers on my balcony!
 Today I want to talk to you about how to grow sunflowers.

 Sunflowers are great flowers to grow from seeds, especially if you are a beginner gardener or want to enjoy gardening with your children.
-They are one of the few flowers that I have only grown from seeds.
+They are one of the few flowers that I have only started from seeds.
 They also don’t take long to grow from seeds, making them a great starter plant for kids and new gardeners.

 Sunflowers date back to being grown about 3,000 years ago.
 Sunflowers have been growing in the Great Plains for years.
 They were used by Native Americans for fiber, oil, medicine, and seeds.
 They are now quite popular all over the country and the world.